 Thank you for this gift.

-- If a man is lazy, the rafters sag; if his hands are idle, the house leaks. - A feast is made for laughter, and wine makes life merry, but money is the answer for everything. - Do not revile the king even in your thoughts, or curse the rich in your bedroom, because a bird of the air may carry your words, and a bird on the wing may report what you say.
+- If a man is lazy, the rafters sag; if his hands are idle, the house leaks. - A feast is made for laughter, and wine makes life merry, but money is the answer for everything.
 (NIV)